QTc Prolongation in Children: Causes, Formulas, and Clinical Decision-Making

 • History of drug-induced TdP

-1. Baseline ECG before starting high-risk medications
+1. Baseline ECG before starting high-risk medications.

-2. Repeat ECG at steady state (typically 3-5 days) and after dose increases
+2. Repeat ECG at steady state (typically 3-5 days) and after dose increases.

-3. Correct electrolyte abnormalities before and during therapy
+3. Correct electrolyte abnormalities before and during therapy.

-4. Avoid concurrent QT-prolonging agents when possible
+4. Avoid concurrent QT-prolonging agents when possible.

-6. Maintain potassium ≥4.0 mEq/L and magnesium ≥2.0 mg/dL in patients on QT-prolonging drugs
+6. Maintain potassium ≥4.0 mEq/L and magnesium ≥2.0 mg/dL in patients on QT-prolonging drugs.

-Monitoring Recommendations
+Monitoring

-• Patients with congenital LQTS and unstable ventricular arrhythmias
+• Congenital LQTS with unstable ventricular arrhythmias

 Consult CredibleMeds for updated lists of QT-prolonging drugs.